apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/Clustering.md

 Cluster events are events emitted by the cluster as changes happen to the lifecycle of members of the cluster.

 Generally, one should not need to rely on the low-level clustering events emitted by the cluster and focus directly on <doc:Lifecycle> which expresses cluster lifecycle events in terms of emitting signals about an actor's termination.
-E.g. when a node an actor was known to be living on is declared as ``Cluster/MemberStatus/down`` "terminated" signals are generated for all actors watching this actor.
+E.g. when a node an actor was known to be living on is declared as ``Cluster.MemberStatus.down`` "terminated" signals are generated for all actors watching this actor.
 This way, you don't usually have to think about specific nodes of a cluster, but rather focus only on the specific actor's lifecycles you care about and want to be notified about their termination.

 Having that said, some actors (or other parts of your program) may be interested in the raw event stream offered by the cluster system.
 For example, one can implement a stability report by observing how frequently ``Cluster/ReachabilityChange`` events are emitted, or take it one level further and implement your own ``DowningStrategy`` based on observing those reachability changes.